Getting to the airport by car

 Nothing beats getting to the airport under your own steam and letting someone else sort out the car.
 It’s the ultimate indulgence.

-So when Purple Parking suggested I reacquainted myself with their ‘meet and greet’ service, I readily agreed.
+So when Purple Parking suggested I reacquainted myself with their ‘meet and greet’ service on my next trip, I readily agreed.

 I had used another company only a short while before, so was able to make a good comparison.

 How it worked in practice – the outward leg

 We drove to Terminal 2 at Heathrow.
 Directions were perfect and we arrived at the assigned spot easily.
 (The previous company had poor directions – so confusing we had to call them at the airport to discover where they were.
 Not a very good start to a trip.)